-Cricket, often hailed as a gentleman's game, is a sport rich in tradition and strategy.
-For beginners, understanding its basic rules is essential to fully appreciate the intricacies of the game.
-Whether you're planning to join a cricket academy or simply curious about the sport, here are ten fundamental rules every newcomer should grasp:
+Cricket, often hailed as a gentleman's game, is a sport rich in tradition, discipline, and strategy.
+Understanding the rules of cricket is essential for beginners to truly enjoy and appreciate the game.
+Whether you're planning to join a cricket academy or simply curious about the sport, learning the 10 basic rules of cricket will give you a strong foundation.

 1. The Basics of the Game